 It’s always good to estimate the income you are expected to get from your Social Security, employer pension schemes, your savings, and your retirement accounts.
 The general rule of thumb here is that if you want your assets to last for a lifetime, you can only afford to spend 4% of your retirement income.
 That means, if you have $1 million in retirement assets, you can afford to spend only $40,000 per year.
 A reality check here.
 Are your retirement assets generating enough income to support your retirement lifestyle?

-6. Determine the amount you’ll need to support your lifestyle.
+- Determine the amount you’ll need to support your lifestyle

 You’ll have to make hard choices and difficult decisions too.
 Decide how you will live in retirement.
 Most importantly, start putting aside the money to support that lifestyle.
 Will you be relocating or moving into a smaller house?
 Will you have grown up children to support?
 Will you be still having debt when you retire?

 Your medical insurance may cover your routine health costs, but to cover your non-routine health expenses you may want to think of getting an add-on coverage.
 Your health expenses are likely to go up as you age.
 Most medical insurances do not cover long-term care costs.
-To ensure that you do not spend your retirement nest egg on health, consider taking a long-term care medical insurance.
+To ensure that you do not spend your retirement nest egg on health, consider taking a long-term care medical insurance or look into a long-term care insurance that will help you pay for any LTC services you may need.”.

 Consider having a health savings account.
 It provides tax benefits.
 Consider contributing up to its maximum limit.
 But, if the money is used for non-qualified medical expenses, it may attract income tax and penalties.
 If you let it accumulate until you actually need it in retirement, you could have accumulated quite an amount that can cover your health expenses.